 Table of Contents

-June 25, Declared As ‘Samvidhaan Hatya Diwas
+June 25 Declared As Samvidhaan Hatya Diwas

 June 25 has been officially declared as ‘Samvidhaan Hatya Diwas’ (Constitution Murder Day) in India.
-This designation commemorates the imposition of Emergency in 1975 and aims to remember those who suffered during that period of suspended civil liberties and political repression.
+This designation commemorates the imposition of the Emergency in 1975 and aims to remember those who suffered during that period of suspended civil liberties and political repression.

 The Imposition of Emergency

-Indira Gandhi’s decision to impose Emergency came amidst growing political unrest and a challenged government, citing the need to maintain order and stability.
+Indira Gandhi’s decision to impose the Emergency came amidst growing political unrest and a challenged government, citing the need to maintain order and stability.
 However, its implementation saw the suspension of fundamental rights, including freedom of speech and assembly, while dissent was suppressed through widespread arrests.
 Politicians across party lines, activists, and journalists were among those detained without due process.

 Historical Background

-- Emergency Declaration: Indira Gandhi declared Emergency citing internal disturbances and threats to national security.
+- Emergency Declaration: Indira Gandhi declared Emergency, citing internal disturbances and threats to national security.

 - Suspension of Rights: Fundamental rights such as freedom of speech, assembly, and movement were suspended.